yagasoft/DynamicsCrm-XrmProjectTemplates/README.md

 + Create ready-to-code plugin and step project with the click of a mouse
   + Includes logging, initialisation, and error handling
 + Create a 'hybrid' test to easily debug the plugin code
-  + Testing connects to CRM as if it's registered
+  + Connects to CRM as if plugins are registered
   + Supports rollback of actions done in CRM by the test
+  + Supports disabling plugin steps during testing to get more realistic results

 ### Credits